ahamlinman/zeroimage/README.md

 base image to include your program, without ever touching a full container runtime.

+**WARNING:** The zeroimage CLI is unstable, and subject to change.
+Be careful with any kind of automation around zeroimage.

 ### Why zeroimage?

 - It doesn't depend on a container runtime, which can simplify image builds for